 The proposed works are required to resurface the worn carriageway and reinstate road markings.
-Materials used will likely consist of:
+Materials used will consist of:

-Asphaltic material.
+- Asphaltic material.

-- · Road-marking paint.
+- Road-marking paint.

 - Bituminous emulsion bond coat.

 - Milled in road studs.

 Wastes are anticipated to be planings from the carriageway surface course, which will be fully recovered for re-use in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings.
-The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011 (exemption number WML/XS/2007080).
+The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011 (exemption number WML/XS/2005922).
+It is not yet known if the works will encounter coal tar contaminated road surfacing.